sepnetflix/The-Scent-oa5/docs/technical_design_specification_v6.md

 ## 1. Introduction

 The Scent is a modular, secure, and extensible e-commerce platform focused on delivering premium aromatherapy products.
 It’s engineered with a custom PHP MVC-inspired architecture without reliance on heavy frameworks, maximizing transparency and developer control.
-This document (**v5.0**) serves as the updated technical design specification, reflecting the project's current state, architecture, and areas requiring attention or improvement (such as CSRF token consistency and rate-limiting standardization). **This version incorporates fixes for previous issues related to incorrect navigation links and AJAX request validation.** It aims to offer deep insight into the system’s structure, logic, and flow, serving as a comprehensive onboarding and reference guide.
+This document (v4.0) serves as the updated technical design specification, reflecting the project's current state, architecture, and known areas requiring attention or improvement (such as inconsistent CSRF token provisioning and rate-limiting implementations).
+It incorporates analysis and intended fixes from previous reviews, aiming to offer deep insight into the system’s structure, logic, and flow, serving as a comprehensive onboarding and reference guide.

 ---

 ## 2. Project Philosophy & Goals

 *   **Security First:** All data input and user interactions are validated and sanitized.
-Strong session management and CSRF protection mechanisms are implemented, although **consistent application of CSRF token provisioning to views requires ongoing diligence**.
+Strong session management and CSRF protection mechanisms are implemented, although **consistent application of CSRF token provisioning to views requires diligence**.
 *   **Simplicity & Maintainability:** Clear, modular code structure.
 Direct `require_once` usage in `index.php` for core component loading provides transparency but lacks autoloading benefits.
 *   **Extensibility:** Architecture allows adding new features, pages, controllers, or views, requiring manual includes but offering straightforward extension points.
 *   **Performance:** Direct routing is potentially fast.
 Relies on PDO prepared statements.
 CDN usage for frontend libraries impacts external dependencies.
 *   **Modern User Experience:** Responsive design, smooth animations (AOS.js, Particles.js), and AJAX interactions (cart updates/removal, newsletter) provide a seamless interface.
-UI consistency across product displays has been addressed. **AJAX functionality has been restored.**
+UI consistency across product displays has been addressed.
 *   **Transparency:** No magic – application flow and routing are explicit in `index.php`'s include and switch logic.
 *   **Accessibility & SEO:** Semantic HTML used. `aria-label` observed.
 Basic accessibility practices followed, further audit recommended.